-We discourage gladwrap and encourage waste-free or low-waste lunches (buying in bulk and using wax wraps or small containers will reduce cost as well as packaging in the environment).
+We discourage Gladwrap and the overuse of plastic single use packaging.
+We encourage waste-free or low-waste lunches (buying in bulk and using wax wraps or small containers will reduce cost as well as packaging in the environment).

 Our food scraps are fed to the chickens at Evans Head Preschool and to the worm farm at Woodburn Preschool.
-Let uw know if you don't want this to happen and we can send your scraps home.
+Let us know if you don't want this to happen and we can send your scraps home.